Newborn development at 2-3 months: what’s happening

 - is crying a lot and this is worrying you

 - isn’t looking you in the eyes, even for a short time

 - doesn’t pay attention to faces

-- isn’t making sounds or responding to loud noises.
+- isn’t making sounds when you speak to them

-- keeps her hands in a fist most of the time
+- keeps their hands in a fist most of the time

 - is very floppy or very stiff.

-If you notice that your baby has lost skills he once had, see a child health professional.
+If you notice that your baby has lost skills they once had, see a child health professional.